ateska/ramona/design/features.md

 - Force start/restart of programs in 'FATAL' state (-f option)
 - Console is able to re-establish connection when server goes down during console run-time
+- When ramona server is exiting, it has to try to terminate all childs (using stop command)
+- Ramona server terminates after stopping all childs if console stop command is issued in non-interactive mode

 Logging
 -------